 The Innovation Pitch Competition is designed for San Francisco State University students with a new business idea or startup.
 Students who submit an application to the Pitch Competition must be resourceful, resilient and mature, as well as be open to feedback and adapting to change.

-Cash prizes totaling $8,500 will be awarded to the three winners of the Pitch Competition.
+Cash prizes totaling $10,000 will be awarded to the three winners of the Pitch Competition.
 These cash prizes are made possible through the generous support of our event sponsor, MUFG Union Bank, N.A.

 8 – 9 a.m.
 Registration, Breakfast and Networking